Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: METHODS

 \subsection{Data Collection}

-Our experimental setup recreated \cite{george2024visuo} in order to directly compare the performance of BeadSight and GelSight.
-To train ACT, Diffusion Policy, and the contrastive pretraining model, we used 105 expert demonstrations collected via teleoperation of a Franka Emika Panda robot.
-We used the Oculus Virtual Reality (VR) teleoperation method developed in \cite{george2023openvr} which uses handheld Oculus controllers to move the robot end-effector.
-Only motion control was done with the Oculus system; the human teleoperator looked directly at the workspace rather than through the VR headset.
+We selected two primary tasks to evaluate the low-fidelity sensor and pre-training method, using the same observation sensors in both cases.
+For each task, 100 expert demonstrations were collected via teleoperation of a Franka Emika Panda robot.
+Teleoperation was performed using the Oculus VR method from \cite{george2023openvr}, where handheld Oculus controllers controlled the robot’s end-effector, while the operator viewed the workspace directly rather than through the VR headset.

-Visual observations of the scene were collected by six Intel RealSense scene cameras.
-These consist of four D415 cameras mounted around the workspace, a D415 camera mounted at the robot's wrist, and a D445 overview camera mounted on a top edge of the workspace frame.
-The BeadSight sensor mounted on the robot gripper fingers collected tactile observations.
-A parallel finger was 3D printed to match the BeadSight, with silicone gel on the surface to aid grip.
+Visual observations were captured by six Intel RealSense cameras: four D415 cameras around the workspace, a D415 wrist-mounted camera, and a D445 overview camera (Figure \ref{fig:usb_scene}).
+The BeadSight sensor on the robot's right finger collected tactile data, with a 3D-printed left finger featuring a silicone gel surface to aid grip.

-The experimental task consisted of a USB port hub, a holder for a USB plug, and the USB plug with friction tape applied to assist grip.
-The hub and holder were fixed for the duration of the experiments, as our goal was to evaluate the plug insertion itself rather than the ability to locate the plug or port.
-We collected 105 expert demonstrations of grasping the plug and inserting it into the USB port closest to the robot (a successful execution at inference must choose the same port).
+The first task, USB cable plugging (Figure \ref{fig:usb_scene}), uses the same experimental setup as \cite{george2024visuo} to allow for comparison with the GelSight sensor.
+This dexterous, precision-based task relies heavily on tactile information.
+For Diffusion Policy, we tested both ablating and freezing the tactile encoder during the downstream task.

+The second task is a longer-horizon sequence: opening a drawer, picking up a block, placing it inside, and then closing the drawer (Figure \ref{fig:drawer_scene}).
+Additionally, we introduced a supportive pre-training task (picking and placing the same block onto the drawer handle) to assess the impact of pre-training with identical, similar, and dissimilar tasks on downstream performance.